-In other cases, the products will be formulated to match earlier ("predicate") products closely enough to be considered generic copies or similar enough to other medications to rely (in part) on their regulatory review and approval.
-The predicate product may be approved by the FDA under an NDA or may have been reviewed for safety and effectiveness by the National Academy of Sciences under the DESI, in which case they would be considered by FDA to be "unapproved products".
+In other cases, the products will be formulated to match earlier, or predicate, products closely enough to be considered generic copies or similar enough to other medications to rely (in part) on their regulatory review and approval.
+The predicate product may be approved by the FDA under an NDA or may have been reviewed for safety and effectiveness by the National Academy of Sciences under the Drug Efficacy Study Implementation, or DESI, program, in which case they would be considered by FDA to be "unapproved products".
 For DESI products, it is our intent to develop NDA versions by modernizing the chemistry, manufacturing and controls and to perform new clinical studies to support an NDA filing.